scotrug/scotrug.github.io/_posts/2017-02-12-heather-burns-on-laws-and-policies-that-effect-web-development.md

 ---
 layout: post
-title: Edinburgh, 9th March 2017 - Heather Burns On Laws and Policies that Effect Web Development
+title: Edinburgh, 9th March 2017 - Heather Burns - Brexit For Geeks
 ---

 ### *Where and When?*